Street Dancer 3D Trailer: Varun Dhawan, Shraddha Kapoor And Prabhu Deva Leave You Mighty Impressed!

 It's time to put on the dancing shoes!
 After ABCD and ABCD 2, Remo D'Souza is back with a dance film titled Street Dancer 3D starring Varun Dhawan and Shraddha Kapoor.
 Since the last few days, the makers have been dropping intriguing character posters from the film and today, they finally unveiled the official trailer of the film.

 Right from the first frame, the trailer looks like a blockbuster with eye-popping dance forms and some 'tashan' between team Varun Dhawan and team Shraddha Kapoor.
-The actors play opponents in the dance competition who ultimately come together for 'cause'.
-The trailer also gave us a sneak-peek into Varun and Prabhu Deva grooving together on the iconic 'Muqabla' song'.
+The actors play opponents in the dance competition who ultimately come together for a 'cause'.
+The trailer also gave us a sneak-peek into Varun and Prabhu Deva grooving together to the iconic 'Muqabla' song.
 Be prepared for some goosebumps when 'Mile Sur' plays in the background towards the end of the video.

 Watch the trailer here.